-- The Lanair Heater provides the owner with a dependable, versatile and simple means of burning No.1 and No.2 fuel oils and 5W through 50W used crankcase oils.
+- The Lanair Heater provides the owner with a dependable, versatile and simple means of burning No. 1 and No. 2 fuel oils, 5W through 50W used crankcase oils, and used automatic transmission fluids.
 Maintained correctly, the heater will give you years of service.
 Please carefully read this owner's manual.
-If in any case you have a problem with your heater, or its installation, you should contact the Lanair Customer Service Department at 1-888-370-6531. - This heater is not designed for attachment or use with ductwork. - Do not attempt to start the burner when excess oil, oil vapor, or fumes have accumulated!
+If in any case you have a problem with your heater, or its installation, you should contact the Lanair Customer Service Department at 1-800-753-1601. - Do not attempt to start the burner when excess oil, oil vapor, or fumes have accumulated!
 Never press the red button on the oil primary control more than twice!
 This could cause excess vapor, or fuel to ignite causing damage to the heater and/or chimney. - Do not store or use gasoline, or any other flammable liquid and/or vapors near this heater. - This heater is not designed for use in hazardous atmospheres such as: Paint Shops, Feed Mills, installations where explosive or flammable conditions are present or could occur.